Melting one

 According to an expert report from 1914, Rodolphe Lindt’s product enjoyed a strong reputation around the world.

 For 20 years, melting chocolate was an exclusive specialty from Bern.
-It even enjoyed worldwide fame, as its opponents had to admit without envy (Appeal of 1927, Plaintiff, p.
+Its opponents even had to admit that it had achieved worldwide fame (Appeal of 1927, Plaintiff, p.
 4).
 Is the “coincidental weekend” a fake?
 Is the irony behind the legend a fact?
 Was this cultural heritage rightly knocked off its pedestal?
 This revelation will shed light on the matter.

 Summary